topel-research-group/Bamboozle/README.md

   HomoDel_or_Hetero, rather than requiring two intermediate files

 * Would it be useful to have an 'average' function, to report the median of each contig?

+## Known bugs
+In the consensus sequence function, it is possible for two different comma-separated alternatives to be printed together in the output